 The Tucson Domestic Partnership (DP) Ordinance is a city law enacted September 15, 2003 and effective December 1, 2003, that provides a registry for domestic partners who wish to register.
 This is a means by which unmarried couples who share a relationship of mutual support, caring and commitment may document their relationship.
-This is the first domestic partner registry law in the State of Arizona.
+This was the first domestic partner registry law in the State of Arizona.

 Effective June 19, 2013 the ordinance was changed to the “Tucson Civil Union Ordinance.”
 The civil union partners may provide a statement or list describing any additional documents, such as contracts and agreements that document the rights, responsibilities and obligations that the civil union partners have established.
 In order to prevent public access to private, personal information, civil union partners may not submit, and the City will not maintain, the contracts and agreements themselves.
 The statement of documents may include a description of agreements between the parties including: